andresilper/Trypanosoma_Project/README.md

 - Start with higher LR (5e-5), reduce when plateauing

 ---
+## Model Comparison: VGG vs MobileNetV2

+Two convolutional neural network architectures were evaluated on this dataset: a VGG-based model and a MobileNetV2 model.

+The MobileNetV2 achieved strong performance with a validation AUC of approximately 0.94–0.95 (including 5-fold cross-validation), demonstrating good generalization and computational efficiency.
+However, its test performance showed reduced sensitivity on some slides, particularly those with more challenging visual characteristics.

+The VGG-based model, after architectural refinement and regularization, achieved a validation AUC of 0.989, with consistently strong results across all test slides.
+In particular, the VGG model demonstrated significantly higher recall, drastically reducing false negatives while maintaining high specificity.

+Across all evaluated test sets, the VGG model outperformed MobileNetV2 in terms of sensitivity and overall accuracy, indicating superior discriminative capacity for parasite detection in blood smear images.
+This performance gain, however, comes at the cost of increased computational complexity and longer training times.

+In summary, MobileNetV2 represents an efficient and lightweight solution, while VGG provides superior detection performance when computational resources allow.
+The choice between models therefore depends on the intended deployment scenario, balancing accuracy requirements and computational constraints.

+---
 ## Future Work

 - [ ] Implement and compare MobileNetV2